yk-42/qwerty/README.md

 1. ReactJS
 2. Your favourite tools for state management, UI framework and HTTP requests
-3. JSON PLaceholder (https://jsonplaceholder.typicode.com/guide/) as a data source
+3. JSON Placeholder (https://jsonplaceholder.typicode.com/guide/) as a data source

 Implement a photo album which reads the items from https://jsonplaceholder.typicode.com/albums/1/photos